LEEYOONHYUNG/BVAE-TTS/README.md

 ## Pre-trained models
-We provide a pre-trained BVAE-TTS model, which is a model that you would obtain with the current setting. (e.g. hyperparameters, dataset split) Also, we provide a pre-trained WaveGlow model that is used to obtain the audio samples.
+We provide a pre-trained BVAE-TTS model, which is a model that you would obtain with the current setting (e.g. hyperparameters, dataset split).
+Also, we provide a pre-trained WaveGlow model that is used to obtain the audio samples.
 After downloading the models, you can generate audio samples using `inference.ipynb`.
 - [BVAE-TTS](http://milabfile.snu.ac.kr:16000/bvae-tts/bvae_tts_300k.pt)
 - [WaveGlow](http://milabfile.snu.ac.kr:16000/bvae-tts/waveglow_256channels.pt)